-Crispy Pork Carnitas are so insanely delicious.
-Pork is slow cooked with spices and a bit of citrus zest until tender and succulent.
+Crispy Pork Carnitas are slow cooked with spices and a bit of citrus zest until the pork shoulder becomes tender and succulent.
 The pork is pulled and crisped on the outside for the perfect filler for tortillas or topper for burrito bowls!

 When it comes to indescribably delicious comfort food, nothing surpasses this carnitas recipe.
 Succulent and meaty, this dish is inexpensive, yet sensational!